HaeSeongPark/matchismo-2013-14/Description/Assignment3_Task1.md

      - V : EmptyVC in storyboard and have it class SetCardGameVC

-     - C : SetCardGameVC which is subclass of CardGameViewController like PlayingCardGameVC
+     - C : SetCardGameVC which is subclass of CardGameViewController like PlayingCardGameVC.
+It has no entry points as of now.